fairbyte/fairbyte/README.md

 FairByte is a X13 PoW/PoS experimental coin with 2 PoW stages

-As of August 1st, 2014 the symbol of FairByte has been changed from FBC to FBT.
+As of July 28th, 2014 the symbol of FairByte has been changed from FBC to FBT.

 ## Specifications: ##
 *  X13 hash algorithm